Latte Filters

 reverse

-Reverses given string or array.
+Reverses the given string or array.

 {var $s = 'Nette'}